-Check4Lead may be in the business of ultimately selling lead test kits to homeowners and contractors alike.
+Check4Lead is in the business of selling lead test kits to homeowners and contractors alike.
 We also have a very big section of topics that we have covered that may help you.

 Check out this article to figure out how you would go about painting over lead paint.
 It explains how to encapsulate the dangerous paint.
 We put a lot of time and effort into it.
 It has recently increased significantly in popularity, which is an achievement we are very proud of.